MathewHDYT/Unity-Audio-Manager/_docs/documentation/audiosource/subscribe_audio_finished.md

 ```

 **When to use it:**
-When you want to smoothly transition from one song into another you can use the given remainingTime to start playing and fading in another sound and fading in the old sound with the [LerpVolume](https://mathewhdyt.github.io/Unity-Audio-Manager/docs/documentation/audiosource/lerp_volume/) method.
+When you want to smoothly transition from one song into another you can use the given remainingTime to start playing and fading in another sound and fading in the old sound with the [```LerpVolume```](https://mathewhdyt.github.io/Unity-Audio-Manager/docs/documentation/audiosource/lerp_volume/) method.

 **Remarks:**
-The callback returns two params, which consist of the name that we subscribed the callback too, as well as the remainingTime we wanted to call the callback at.
-Both of theese params may be used to differentiate, between different callbacks if the callback method is subscribed to multiple sounds, or may be used to decrease the volume over the given remainigTime.
+The callback returns two params, which consist of the name that we subscribed the callback too, as well as the ```remainingTime``` we wanted to call the callback at.
+Both of these parameters may be used to differentiate, between different callbacks if the callback method is subscribed to multiple sounds or at multiple times in the sound itself, or may be even used to decrease the volume over the given ```remainigTime```.